Renault Arkana (2021-2024) Review

 The Arkana's ride is far from the best in this class of car.
 It's unsettled and harsh at town speeds, where potholes and manhole covers are translated into the cabin with a noticeable thump or crash.
 This is also the case with some sportier SUV rivals, but they usually make up for that with composed, agile handling.

 Sadly, out of town the ride never really settles, with pronounced body movements.
-There isn't too much body lean, but it's still noticeable thanks to the weight (particularly of the hybrid model) and high body, and while the steering isn't too light or vague it's very lifeless, and isn't as confidence-inspiring as many rivals.
+There isn't too much body lean, but it's still noticeable thanks to the weight (particularly of the hybrid model) and high body, and while the steering isn't too light or vague it's largely lifeless, and isn't as confidence-inspiring as many rivals.

 On the plus side, the Renault Arkana is not intimidating to drive.
 You sit higher up than in a Cupra Formentor and, while visibility is hampered slightly by the stylish coupe roofline, all models feature front and rear parking sensors as well as a reversing camera as standard.